Lagrangian skeleta of very affine complete intersections: Combinatorics of the skeleton

 \begin{lemma} $\Sigma^\ba_\trans$ is a slice of the continuous action $A_{nef}$. \end{lemma}

-\begin{proof} Note that it suffices to prove that the quotient map $q_{nef}$ by the action restricted to $\overline{\sigma}^\ba_\trans$ (with the closure taken inside $\Sigma^\ba_\trans$) is a homeomorphism onto $\sigma^\infty_1 \times \dots \sigma^\infty_r$, since the required statement then follows by gluing.
+\begin{proof} Note that it suffices to prove that the quotient map $q_{nef}$ by the action restricted to $\overline{\sigma}^\ba_\trans$ (with the closure taken inside $\Sigma^\ba_\trans$) is a homeomorphism onto $\partial_\infty \sigma_1 \times \dots \partial_\infty \sigma_r$, since the required statement then follows by gluing.
 But this follows by definition of $\Sigma_\trans$: let $\sigma=\sigma_1+\dots+\sigma_r$ be the decomposition induced by the nef partition and for a ray $\rho \in \sigma(1)$, denote the linear functional defined on $\R \sigma$ and dual to the ray generator $v_\rho$ as $\eta^\rho_\sigma$.
 Then one can check that for $\eta_j\coloneqq\max\{\eta^\rho_\sigma \colon \rho \in \sigma_j(1)\}$, we have

 Since $\eta_j(t\cdot v)=t_j\eta_j(v)$ for all $j$, the orbit of $A_{nef}$ through $v$ with $v \in \overline{\relint(\sigma)}$ (closure taken inside $|\Sigma^\trans|$) must intersect $\overline{\sigma}^\ba_\trans$ at exactly one point (that is explicitly given as $\frac{v_1}{\eta_1(v)}+\dots+\frac{v_r}{\eta_r(v)}$ for $v=v_1+\dots+v_r$).
-Therefore, restricting the quotient map to $\overline{\sigma}^\ba_\trans$ yields a continuous bijection with the orbit space $\sigma^\infty_1 \times \dots \times \sigma^\infty_r$, which is a homeomorphism by the topological inverse function theorem. \end{proof}
+Therefore, restricting the quotient map to $\overline{\sigma}^\ba_\trans$ yields a continuous bijection with the orbit space $\partial_\infty \sigma_1 \times \dots \times \partial_\infty \sigma_r$, which is a homeomorphism by the topological inverse function theorem. \end{proof}

-We can also smooth the piecewise linear functions $\eta_1$, \dots, $\eta_r$ defining $\Sigma^\ba_\trans$ by convolution to obtain a family of smoothings $\widetilde{\Sigma}^\ba_\trans$ with a single parameter $\varepsilon>0$ (see Section \ref{subsection:ooga-booga-smoothing} and, in particular, the discussion around Corollary \ref{corollary:trop-smoothings} for more details).
+We can also smooth the piecewise linear functions $\eta_1$, \dots, $\eta_r$ defining $\Sigma^\ba_\trans$ by convolution to obtain a family of smoothings $\widetilde{\Sigma}^\ba_\trans$ with a single parameter $\varepsilon>0$ (see Section \ref{section:ooga-booga-smoothing} and, in particular, the discussion around Corollary \ref{corollary:trop-smoothings} for more details on how the smoothing is defined).
 For such an object, we can do better and strengthen the previous Lemma to a statement about diffeomorphisms over each transversal cone:

-\begin{corollary} For any $\varepsilon$-smoothing $\widetilde{\Sigma}^\ba_\trans$ with a sufficiently small parameter $\varepsilon>0$, the manifold with corners $\widetilde{\Sigma}^\ba_\trans \cap \overline{\sigma}$ will be a smooth section of $q_{nef}\colon \sigma \rightarrow \sigma_1^\infty \times \dots \times \sigma_r^\infty$ for all transversal cones. \end{corollary}
+\begin{corollary} For any $\varepsilon$-smoothing $\widetilde{\Sigma}^\ba_\trans$ with a sufficiently small parameter $\varepsilon>0$, the manifold with corners $\widetilde{\Sigma}^\ba_\trans \cap \overline{\sigma}$ will be a smooth section of $q_{nef}\colon \sigma \rightarrow \partial_\infty \sigma_1 \times \dots \times \partial_\infty \sigma_r$ for all transversal cones. \end{corollary}